Security & Data Handling

 We do not read: .env files, credentials, secrets, private keys, database contents, user data, or anything in node_modules, .git, or build output directories.

-What we send to the AI
+What we send to third-party services

 What we store

-We do not store your source code, design tokens, or brand images after your video is rendered.
+We do not permanently store your source code, design tokens, or brand images after your video is rendered.

 What we never do